Chris Brown: Domestic violence case with Rihanna

-Other legal issues

-On June 14, 2012, Drake and his entourage were involved in a scuffle with Brown at a nightclub called WIP in the SoHo neighborhood of New York City.
-About eight people were injured during the brawl, including San Antonio Spurs star Tony Parker, who had surgery to remove a piece of glass from his eye.
-Drake was not arrested.
-Brown's attorney alleged Drake was the instigator.
-Brown himself tweeted about the incident and publicly criticized Drake weeks later.

-In January 2013, Brown was in an altercation with Frank Ocean over a parking space outside a recording studio in West Hollywood.
-Police officers in Los Angeles said Brown was under investigation, describing the incident as "battery" due to Brown allegedly punching Ocean.
-Ocean said he would not press charges.
-According to Jamaican singer Sean Kingston, who was present during the altercation, Ocean and his cousin instigated the fight and were at fault.
+2013 arrest

 In July 2013, Brown's probation was revoked after he was involved in an alleged hit and run in Los Angeles.
 He was released from court and scheduled to reappear in August 2013 to learn whether he would serve time in prison.
 The charges would later be dropped, but Brown would have 1,000 additional hours of community service added to his probation terms.
 In October 2013, Brown was arrested for felony assault in Washington, D.C., after refusing to take a picture with a man, and throwing a punch that broke the man's nose.
 The charge was reduced to a misdemeanor.
 Brown spent 36 hours in a Washington jail and was taken to court in shackles.
 He was released and ordered to report to his California probation officer within 48 hours.

 On October 30, 2013, Brown voluntarily entered rehab.
 After Brown completed his 90 days, the judge ordered him to remain a resident at the Malibu treatment facility until a hearing on April 23, 2014.
 The deal was if Brown left rehab, he would go to jail.
 On March 14, 2014, Brown was kicked out of the rehab facility and sent to Northern Neck Regional Jail for violating internal rules.
 He was expected to be released on April 23, 2014, but a judge denied his release request from custody either on bail or his own recognizance.
 At his May 9, 2014, court date, Brown was ordered to serve 131 days in jail for his probation violation.
 He was sentenced to serve 365 days in custody; however, the judge gave him credit for 234 days he had already spent in rehab and jail, as well as credits for good behavior while behind bars.
 Brown was released from jail on June 2, 2014.